zheng0xd/JATIC-internal-docs/docs/index.md

+---
+tags:
+  - HTML5
+  - JavaScript
+  - CSS
+---

 # Welcome to the internal docs! &nbsp; :wave:

-!!! info inline end
+!!! question inline end "Have something to add?"

-    Please contribute with merge requests if you would like to add more detail about your products or your team!
+    Please contribute with merge requests to add any information, clarify any sections, or fix any mistakes!

 This is the central location for all internal documentation within the JATIC program.